-The divorce rate among couples where one spouse is incarcerated for one year or more is 80% for men and close to 100% for women.
-That doesn't leave many couples in this situation with much hope of making their marriage work.
+The divorce rate among couples where one spouse is incarcerated for one year or more is 80 percent for men and close to 100 percent for women.
+Another study found that each year of incarceration increases the odds that the inmate's marriage will end in divorce (before or after the inmate gets out of prison) by an average of 32 percent.
+That does not leave many couples in this situation with much hope of making their marriage work.

-Judee Reeves wrote in 1994, "Families of inmates have been called the "hidden victims of crime" (Carlson & Cervera, 1992, p.5).
+"Families of inmates have been called the "hidden victims of crime."
 When a crime is committed, there are victims other than the primary victim(s).
-These secondary victims include the families of the primary victim and another often overlooked group of victims -- family members of the person who has committed the crime.
+These secondary victims include the families of the primary victim and another often overlooked group of victims—family members of the person who has committed the crime.
 The families of inmates are often overlooked in research and in designing social programs, yet many suffer devastating consequences as a result of a loved one's incarceration."

 Some prisons host seminars for married prisoners and their spouses.
-Most of these one or two-day programs focus on relationship enhancement, communication skills, dealing with conflict, and self-awareness.
+Most programs are one or two-day seminars that focus on relationship enhancement, communication skills, dealing with conflict, and self-awareness.

 The sense of being demoralized begins even before a loved one is sent off to prison.
-Approximately 50% of marriages dealing with a possible prison term end in separation or divorce prior to a spouse being incarcerated.
+Approximately 50 percent of marriages dealing with a possible prison term end in separation or divorce before a spouse starts his or her sentence.